DESCRIPTION: THIS BOOK SHOWS YOU HOW TO SET UP YOUR OWN

 ELECTROPLATING OFFERS THE OPPORTUNITY TO BUILD AT YOUR

-OWN PACE AND INCREASE YOUR INCOME SUBSTANTIALLY.
+AND INCREASE YOUR INCOME SUBSTANTIALLY.

 AUTHOR: RANDELL LYNN NYBORG